splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 The Splunk Distribution of OpenTelemetry .NET automatically instruments .NET applications, Windows services running .NET applications, and ASP.NET applications deployed on IIS.

 .. caution:: This distribution is currently in beta.
 Don't use it in production environments.
-Some features might not be supported or might have constrained capabilities.
+Some features might have constrained capabilities.
 Support is provided on a best-effort basis.

 To get started, use the guided setup or follow the instructions manually.